 - The system sends transport orders to the AGV with integration with a small storage system (manual removal from storage)

 - Docking stations, TRUMPF machine tools and digitally connected workstations keep order and inventory information synchronized.
 This creates a continuous material flow

 - A mixed mode consisting of non-automated transport (personnel) and automated vehicles (AGV) is possible

 If there is no space in the subsequent station, the system automatically plans the transport of the material to a predefined buffer.

 2. Integrate manual workstations

-With the help of docking stations, you can integrate dispatch, assembly and quality inspections, for example, in the digitally optimised material flow.
-The docking stations are modularly structured and available in different variants, for example as stations for the pallet cart or tracking station.
+With the help of docking stations, you can integrate dispatch, assembly and quality inspections, for example, in the digitally optimized material flow.
+The docking stations are modularly structured and available in different variants, for example, as stations for the pallet cart or tracking station.